rich-p-rich/starwars-hangman-p3/README.md

 - to test the player's depth of knowledge about Star Wars, from the well-known (Darth Vader and Grogu) to more obscure, deeper cuts (the Jedi called Yaddle, or the bar-tender Wuher)
 - to offer the player a fun and relaxing pass-time

-# How the app works: summary
+# How the app works: overview
 Although Hangman is a simple game to play, it is possible to add levels of difficulty.
 Do you, for example, strictly enforce a "10 attempt only" rule, including right and wrong guesses?
 In this scenario, the user has a strict number of attempts to get the answer, and each guess - right or wrong - uses up an attempt.
 Or do you allow the player to guess correctly without losing any attempts?
 This is the traditional Hangman gameplay, whereby no attempts are used up when the player guesses correctly; they only lose attempts for incorrect guesses.

 Although I originally planned to go for the strict '10 attempts only' option, I ended up developing the traditional gameplay with a couple of extra options to mix things up.
 The harder option could be added at a later date.

-As things stand now: the game works as follows:
+As things stand now: the app / game works as follows:
 - all data for the answers, clues 1 and 2 are stored in the same worksheet in a linked google spreadsheet
 - details for the leaderboard are exported to the same spreadsheet but in a different worksheet and can be added to / viewed within the terminal at the player's request
 - from the homescreen, the user can choose to play the game, view the leaderboard or read the rules by entering 1, 2 or 3 on their keyboard (no other options are allowed)